About COVESA

 Who can join COVESA?

-Membership in COVESA is open to all companies interested in contributing to the development of open standards and technologies that accelerate innovation in connected vehicle systems.
+Membership in COVESA is open to all companies interested in contributing to the development of common approaches and technologies that accelerate innovation in connected vehicle systems.
 Organizations interested in joining the Alliance can learn more at www.covesa.global/join-covesa/.

 What are the main benefits of COVESA membership?